-Use 8 to raise the radar mast.
+Use 8 or click the Radar button to raise the radar mast.

 Radar uses radio transmissions to accurately and continuously range contacts which provide a massive boost the target solution.
 However your outgoing radar signals travel long distances and are readily detected by enemy ESM.
-Use 8 to lower your radar mast.
+Use 8 or click the Radar button again to lower your radar mast.